Vinicinhow/Vinicinhow/README.md

-- 👋 Hi, My name is Vinicio.
-I'm a brazilian Data Scientist and Python Web Developer in love to this language!
-Also, I am a Economy university student at the Federal University of Sergipe.
-I adore the simple things of the life, singing, dancing, coding...Well, to be happy! :)
+- 👋 Hello, my name is Vinicio.
+I am a Brazilian Python Web Developer who loves this language!
+I'm also a student of Computer Science at the Federal University of Sergipe.
+I love the simple things in life, singing, dancing, programming...
+Well, to be happy! :)